Le lien vers cette page a été envoyé avec succès aux destinataires.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-This levy is made up of income tax (12,8%) and social (17,20%).
+This levy consists of income tax (12.8%) and social security contributions (17.20%).

-You will also need to adjust social (17,20%).
+You will also need to pay the social security contributions (17.20%).

-- Practical Brochure of Income Tax
+- Practical Income Tax Brochure

 - Supporting documents submitted by paying institutions (IFU form)